 How to reach?

 The best way to reach Shimla would be by hiring an outstation cab or booking Volvo bus tickets from Delhi or Chandigarh.
-We strongly recommend taking a Volvo to Shimla.
+We strongly recommend taking a Volvo to travel Delhi to Shimla.
 It is not only affordable but offers the best views of beautiful roads.
 You will see clouds on the way, varied variety of trees and plants and of course find some snow (during the winter months only) on the road-side even before you reach Shimla.

 Shimla tourist places to visit during winter months